The-LainOS-Project/lainos-iso/README.md

 Connect to the internet.
 If you are not connected to internet, the installer will show an error message.
 Connect and restart the LainOS Installer, just make sure you are connected before installing.

-The system is nice to use now and daily driv
+The system is nice to use now and daily drivable.

-LainOS ISO framework based on ArchISO (Calamares included)able.

 Post installation: